SamhammerAG/Samhammer.Mongo/README.md

 ## Usage
 This package provides access to mongodb over the mongodb driver.
 It includes basic access functionality to the database and provides a possibility to define models.
+The package also supports multiple connections from different servers.

 #### How to add this to your project:
 - reference this package to your main project: https://www.nuget.org/packages/Samhammer.Mongo/